CoralProtocol/binance-safu/README.md

 * Learn from 1990s Anti-spam movement.
   * Trusted sources provided all the definitions
   * Fine tuned governance required to prevent gaming of rating and submission systems.
+* Contributors should be verified organizations with proprietary, siloed data resources to offer.
+  *

+### Questions
+1. Should individuals be able to PoA their address, and:
+   * Contest attestations of fraud?
+   * Attest to theft or fraud against them?

 ### Validator Accreditation
 1. Generate a key-pair (validator account)